surbhi-nijhara/cloudTumblr/azure/architecture-guide/sql-variant-assessment.md

 ### Key Drivers

-Azure SQL-DB is assessed to be not a suitable option mainly due to below reasons: a)Required database size is 4TB+.
+Azure SQL-DB is assessed to be not a suitable option mainly due to below reasons:<br />
+a)Required database size is 4TB+.
 Azure SQL DB supports max 4TB in General purpose and Business Critical tiers, hence this option is not viable.
-The Hyperscale option supports upto 100 TB however the features and high costs are not viable for XChange DB requirements.
+The Hyperscale option supports upto 100 TB however the features and high costs are not viable for XChange DB requirements. <br />

-b) Partitioning is a likely future requirement which is not supported by SQL-DB.
+b) Partitioning is a likely future requirement which is not supported by SQL-DB. <br />

 The remaining options i.e. SQL-MI and SQL VM are assessed based on the below technical features and price comparison.